City-of-Helsinki/kukkuu-admin/README.md

 ### `yarn test`

 Launches the `vitest` test runner.
+See the section about [Getting started](https://vitest.dev/guide/) for more information.

 ### `yarn test:browser`